International Federation for Emergency Medicine

 The International Federation for Emergency Medicine (IFEM) is an organisation promoting international emergency medicine around the world.
-It is a consortium of over 60 national emergency medicine organisations.
+It is a consortium of over 70 national and regional emergency medicine organisations.
 IFEM organises the International Conference on Emergency Medicine (ICEM).

 International emergency medicine

 International emergency medicine has been defined as "the area of emergency medicine concerned with the development of emergency medicine in other countries."
 In that definition, "other countries" refers to nations that do not have a mature emergency care system (exemplified by board certified emergency physicians and academic emergency medicine, among other things).
 Included in those nations are some that are otherwise quite developed but lack a complete emergency medical system, such as Armenia, China, Israel, Nicaragua, and the Philippines.
 Work in international emergency medicine can be broken down into two main categories: 1) the promotion of emergency medicine as a recognized and established specialty in other countries, and 2) The provision of humanitarian assistance.

 However, William Burdick, Mark Hauswald, and Kenneth Iserson have criticized the above definition for being an oxymoron, given the international nature of medicine and the number of physicians working internationally.
 From their point of view, international emergency medicine is not solely about development of emergency medical systems but is instead better described as the training required for, as well as the reality of, practicing the specialty abroad from one's native country.